PingLiuPing/velox/velox/docs/configs.rst

      - bool
      - false
      - Whether to preserve flat maps in memory as FlatMapVectors instead of converting them to MapVectors.
 This is only applied during data reading inside the DWRF and Nimble readers, not during downstream processing like expression evaluation etc.
+   * - fanout-enabled
+     - fanout_enabled
+     - bool
+     - true
+     - Controls the writer mode, whether the fanout mode writer is enabled, default value is true, setting to false means clustered mode.
+Currently applies only to the Iceberg writer.

 ``ORC File Format Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^